tcjj3/himawari-rx_auto_scripts/README.md

 **Notice:** **all TSDuck processes (tsp.exe)** will be **terminated** when it's time to **terminate** **tsp.exe** by this script!

-Usage: Be sure the operating system is Windows, TSDuck is installed, your hardwares is working and himawari-rx can work on the same computer, then just put these scripts to **himawari-rx**'s directory, and start **himawari-rx__auto.bat** and **time_monitor_to_terminate_TSDuck.bat**, it will start to receive and make the pictures automatic.
+Usage: Be sure the operating system is Windows, TSDuck is installed, your hardwares is working and himawari-rx can work on the same computer, then just put these scripts to **himawari-rx**'s directory, and start **himawari-rx__auto.bat** and **time_monitor_to_terminate_TSDuck.bat** at the same time, it will start to receive and make pictures automatic.